ndrhere/Project-Texter/README.md

-# React Text Editor
+# Texter.Inc

-Welcome to React Text Editor!
-This application is designed to help you easily manipulate any text that you write.
+Welcome to React Text Editor!(Texter.Inc) This application is designed to help you easily manipulate any text that you write.

 ## Features